Peru police evict indigenous protesters from China-owned MMG mine | Headlines

 Peru police evict indigenous protesters from China-owned MMG mine

-Peruvian police said on Wednesday they had evicted an indigenous community that had established a camp inside a huge open pit owned by MMG's Las Bambas copper mine that had forced the Chinese-owned company to halt operations.
+Peruvian police said on Wednesday they had evicted an indigenous community that set up a camp inside a huge open pit owned by MMG's Las Bambas copper mine, that had forced the Chinese-owned company to halt operations.

-Peruvian police said on Wednesday they had evicted an indigenous community that had established a camp inside a huge open pit owned by MMG's Las Bambas copper mine that had forced the Chinese-owned company to halt operations.
-Las Bambas, owned by China's MMG Ltd, supplies 2% of global copper and had suspended copper production a week ago due to the protest.
-Residents of the indigenous Fuerabamba community entered the mine on April 14 demanding to take back what they say is their ancestral lands.
+Peruvian police said on Wednesday they had evicted an indigenous community that set up a camp inside a huge open pit owned by MMG's Las Bambas copper mine, that had forced the Chinese-owned company to halt operations.
+Las Bambas, owned by China's MMG Ltd, supplies 2% of global copper and suspended copper production a week ago because of the protest.
+Residents of the indigenous Fuerabamba community entered the mine on April 14 demanding to take back what they say is their ancestral land.

+It was unclear if Las Bambas would be able to restart production in the short term.
+MMG said in a statement to the Hong Kong Exchange on Thursday that it had taken part in meetings with authorities and community members to establish dialogue and resolve the issues, though no agreement had been reached.

-It was unclear if Las Bambas will be able to restart production in the short term.
-A company representative did not immediately respond to a request for comment.
-Peru's government declared a state of emergency in the area earlier on Wednesday, a move that suspends civil liberties such as the right to assembly and protest.
+It said production at Las Bambas operation remained suspended for safety reasons.
+Peru's government declared a state of emergency in the area earlier on Wednesday, meaning a suspension of civil liberties such as the right to assembly and protest.

-The Fuerabamba community was resettled around a decade ago to make way for Las Bambas, one of the word's largest copper mines.
+The Fuerabamba community was resettled about a decade ago to make way for Las Bambas, one of the word's largest copper mines.
 The mine has battled against repeated protests and road blockades that have at times forced it to halt production.
-Getting production started again at Las Bambas would add to global supply, potentially dampening prices, though the mine has faced recurring disruptions from impoverished local communities demanding higher financial contributions from the mine.
+Getting production started at Las Bambas would add to global supply, potentially dampening prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)